rlebel12/rlebel/Processor Simulator/README.txt

-Testbench to run: cpu_tb.v

-Simulation time: 6100000 ps (At least this duration, as testbench will also stop simulation at this point.
-Just be sure to select 'No' if a window pops up asking to finish the simulation.)

-# Project Info
 As a final project for a computer architecture course, I was tasked with simulating a single-cycle processor using the MIPS instruction set.
 The processor supports the following instructions: add, addi, slt, beq, j, lw, sw.